NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS.md

 // Setup rendering based on the provided values in the sl::DLSSSettings structure myViewport->setSize(dlssSettings.optimalRenderWidth, dlssSettings.optimalRenderHeight);
 ```

+Note that the structure pointed to by `sl::DLSSSettings::ext`, i.e. `dlssSettings1` above (if ext is non-null) will upon return from `slGetFeatureSettings` contain information pertinent to DLSS dynamic resolution min and max source image sizes (if dynamic resolution is supported).

 ### 4.0 TAG ALL REQUIRED RESOURCES